Amine0905/Fast-Fourier-Transform-Project---M1-CCA/README.md

 Follow a similar process for the Serial and MPI versions.

+The `Makefile` uses sub-makefiles in each directory (`OMP`, `Serial`, `MPI`).
+The target `all` builds each type of program, and the target `clean` cleans the object and executable files in each directory.
+You can run `make` at the project root to build all programs and `make clean` to clean the generated files.

 Make sure to adjust the compilation parameters in the Makefiles according to your system requirements.

 ## Contributors